dr-mushtaq/Machine-Learning/Supervised Learning with scikit_learn/Chapter1-Classification/Top Supervised Learning Algorithms in Scikit-Learn-Supervised learning with scikit-learn.md

 <img src="https://github.com/dr-mushtaq/Machine-Learning/blob/master/Supervised%20Learning%20with%20scikit_learn/Chapter1-Classification/fb4c64e3-547f-478d-be37-b27264a071a5_630x630.jpg"></a>
 </p>

+# **Common steps of Scikit-Learn for classification**

+To use Scikit-Learn for classification, you can follow these steps:
+Import the necessary libraries.
+- Load the data.
+- Split the data into a training set and a test set.
+- Choose a classification algorithm.
+- Train the model on the training set.
+- Evaluate the model on the test set.
+- Make predictions on new data.

 **Natural Language Understanding (NLU):** The goal here is to make machines comprehend and interpret human language.
 NLU allows systems to recognize the intent behind the text or speech, extracting key information such as emotions, entities, and actions.
 For instance, when you ask a voice assistant “What’s the weather like?”, NLU helps the system determine that the user is asking for weather information.

 **Natural Language Generation (NLG):** Once a machine understands human input, NLG takes over by generating appropriate responses.
 An example of this is AI writing assistants that can craft sentences or paragraphs based on the data provided.